Merced County Truck Accident Lawyers

 Truck Accident Statistics In Merced County

 Truck accidents are often seen as highly dangerous.
-Despite the inherent risks of large trucks, most truck collisions don’t end in fatalities.
+Despite the inherent risks of large trucks, the majority of truck collisions don’t end in fatalities.
 According to the 2020 Federal Motor Carrier Safety Administration (FMCSA) data, there were 4,444 fatal accidents involving large trucks out of 415,444 truck collisions.
 While fatal truck accidents aren’t frequent, they still claim thousands of lives each year.
 In 2021, the number rose to 5,788 deaths, up from 4,945 in 2020.
 When truck drivers are in a collision, it’s often the other drivers who lose their lives.

 The National Highway Traffic Safety Administration (NHTSA) reported in 2021 that a striking 72% of people who died in accidents involving large trucks were not in the truck at the time of the incident.
 The significant size difference between trucks and other vehicles on the road explains why individuals in smaller cars are more likely to suffer fatal outcomes.
 A study by FMCSA showed that rural settings like Merced County accounted for 55% of fatal truck accidents, with only 45% occurring in urban areas.
 Dimly lit country roads can heighten driver fatigue, and the more open nature of these areas makes truck drivers more inclined to speed.